 - Composite veneers.
 These veneers are made from the non-metallic material used to fill cavities.
 Composites usually fix minor chips and gaps or to make teeth longer.
 They aren’t quite as expensive, but they’re not as durable either.

 - Instant veneers.
 These are premade and work well as small teeth veneers or for broken teeth.
 Because they’re premade, the dental veneer costs are lower, but an exact shade match isn’t always possible.

-- Removable veneers.
+- Press on veneers.
 The newest style of veneers on teeth is a hybrid between porcelain and instant.
-They are custom made, but thinner, so they can be removed if needed.
-While these veneers are the less expensive, they may not be a suitable long-term solution.
+Press-on dental veneers are custom-made, but thinner, so they can be removed if needed.
+While these veneers are less expensive, they may not be a suitable long-term solution.

-When your new veneers are ready, you return to the dentist, open on Saturday even, to have your teeth cleaned, polished, and etched for proper bonding of the veneers.
-Your dentist cements the veneers into place using an ultraviolet light to speed up the bonding process.
+When your new veneers are ready, you return to the dentist to have your teeth cleaned, polished, and etched for proper bonding of the dental veneers.
+Your dentist cements the veneers into place using ultraviolet light to speed up the bonding process.
 A follow-up visit may be necessary to check that the bond is secure and your gums are handling the veneers well.

 Pros and Cons of Veneers on Teeth

-Whether you’re looking for veneers for crooked front teeth, veneers for small teeth or veneers to improve your smile, you can take advantage of the benefits of this procedure, such as:
+Whether you’re looking for veneers for crooked front teeth, small teeth, or a cosmetic solution to improve your smile, you can take advantage of the benefits of this procedure, such as:

 - Veneers, especially ones made of porcelain, appear realistic.
 They have the same optical qualities of natural teeth.

 - Porcelain and most composites are stain-resistant and keep their color.

 - Relatively durable and can last from seven to 15 years.